-Significant capital asset activity during the current year includes acquisition of land.
+Significant capital asset activity during the current year includes acquisition of equipment and the completion of building improvements.
 Additional information on the Academy's capital assets can be found in Note 3B on page 48 of this report.

 Noncurrent Liabilities.
 At the end of the current fiscal year, the Academy had the following noncurrent liabilities outstanding.